A brand (personal or corporate) is quite simply how you distinguish yourself from another.

 If you work for a brand with a good reputation, clients and candidates will assume you’re also good.
 Before you’ve even had the chance to prove otherwise.

-Social media’s levelling the playing field, and a company brand means less than it used to to Recruiters success.
+Social media’s levelling the playing field however, and a company brand means less than it used to for recruiters’ success.

-Your brand’s visible whether you intend it to be or not.
+Your brand’s visible whether you want it to be or not.
 Any recruitment company thinking about offering you a job will Google you.

 Further to this, if there’s no synergy between them and you, it’s unlikely you’ll be offered a job.
 Especially if they’ve got the word synergy written on the wall in a large funky font as one of their key values.